martyromero/martyromero.github.io/_posts/2017-03-31-the-other-important-woman-in-my-life.md

 {:.pull-quote}
 Dear Dad,
 Why the fuck did you not teach me how to do this?!
 Caring for mom was your job.
 I would have helped, but you should have shown me how to do it!
+{:.pull-quote-sig}
+- Me.